Diet trends – a crucial part of New Years’ resolutions. Read this before you embark on another New Year, New Me.

 5) Reduce Plastic

-There you have it - 5 of the top diet trends of 2023 by a Registered Nutritionist.
+There you have it – 5 of the top diet trends of 2023 by a Registered Nutritionist.
 These are all great options that focus on ADDING nutrient-dense foods for your health and the planet!
-However, all of the knowledge can only get you so far but taking consistent actions for your health is easier said than done.
+However, all of the knowledge can only get you so far.
+Taking consistent actions for your health is easier said than done.
+You can also check out our other blog on diet trends that I do not recommend!

 If you need help implementing any of these new trends, let me know by filling out an application form here.